Header Banner

-How To: Sand a drywall patch with a wet sponge to prevent dust
+How to Sand a drywall patch with a wet sponge to prevent dust

 If you've lived in your house for a number of years, chances are you got yourself a drywall patch, which when sanded, will create a lot of dust in the room.
 Watch this video tutorial from home improvement expert Danny Lipford to see how to sand a drywall patch with a wet sponge to prevent dust.